MicrosoftDocs/OfficeDocs-DeployOffice/microsoft-365-apps/outlook/manage/admin-controlled-migration-policy.md

 1. Save the file as *.reg* in a location that's easy to find.
 For example: *C:\Data\New Outlook migration interval.reg*.

 1. Run the *.reg* file and select  **Yes**  in the confirmation dialog that appears.

+> [!TIP]
+> Setting through Intune: This can be managed in Intune using administrative templates as well, since this is an ADMX policy.
+For more information, see [Use Windows 10/11 templates to configure group policy settings in Microsoft Intune](/mem/intune/configuration/administrative-templates-windows?tabs=template)

 > [!IMPORTANT]
 > New Outlook isn't supported for on-premises environments.
 So, if you have a hybrid environment with both Microsoft 365 and on-premises users, you should only target Microsoft 365 users for this policy.
 You can do this by using the cloud policy.
 New Outlook is also not available in sovereign clouds so do not enable the policy for these environments.